The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 Too many Chicagoans overlook Kentucky’s Mammoth Cave National Park.
 It’s the longest cave system in the world, with more than 400 miles of naturally-formed underground passageways!
 The six-hour drive from Chicago is totally doable for a weekend trip.

-Sign up for one of the affordable cave tours to get a look at the inside of the earth as you’ve never seen it before.
-I took the Domes & Dripstones Tour.
 The start of the tour was surreal, as we stood in a single-file line to enter a padlocked door that literally leads straight down into the earth.

-After the first 51 man-made steps, the entire rest of the cave was formed naturally over millions of years.
 The experience is exploring this part of the earth’s upper crust is totally unique.
 More Midwesterners should consider giving Mammoth Cave a visit!

-14. Olney, Illinois & Santa Claus, Indiana
+15. Olney, Illinois & Santa Claus, Indiana

 olney illinois white squirrel

-If you’re a fan of quirky roadside attractions like me, here’s an oddball Illinois road trip to consider.
-Have you ever heard of Olney?
 It’s a small town that for some reason has a large population of white albino squirrels.
 It’s so cool to watch white squirrels running around the streets and parks!

-Meanwhile, Santa Claus is an Indiana city where it feels like Christmas all year long.
-Holiday World and Splashin’ Safari Water Park are holiday-themed amusement parks.
 If you’re not in the mood for roller coasters and thrill rides, head to the Santa Claus Christmas Store for quirky gifts or Santa’s Candy Castle, which has one of the most massive collections of sweets I’ve ever seen.

 The drive time for me was about 11 hours.
 You can easily include a loop over to Indianapolis or Louisville, or pass through smaller towns like Terre Haute or Bloomington.

-15. St. Louis
+16. St. Louis

 st. louis road trip near me

-My first road trip from Chicago was to St. Louis.
+My first-ever road trip from Chicago was to St. Louis.
 I actually made the trip as an ultra-cheap budget vacation using Megabus.
 But you can easily drive there in less than 5 hours, so it’s perfect for a weekend road trip.

-Head to the Gateway Arch (which is now a national park!) and the Budweiser Brewery.
-And make sure to check out the City Museum, one of the coolest playgrounds for both kids and adults.
+Make sure to check out the City Museum, one of the coolest playgrounds for both kids and adults.
+And spend some time in the vibrant Delmar Loop neighborhood.

-16. Wisconsin Dells
+17. Wisconsin Dells

-Just three hours from Chicago, the Dells have been a popular summer getaway for many years.
+Just three hours from Chicago, the Wisconsin Dells have been a popular summer getaway for many years.
 This area has everything you’d expect from a touristy vacation destination: museums, a casino, golf courses, go-karts, and duck boat rides on the river.

-But the big attractions are the theme parks and waterparks.
-In fact, the Dells call themselves “the waterpark capital of the world.”
 Multiple resorts offer both indoor and outdoor waterparks, as well as indoor amusement parks.
 Imagine that – you and your friends can ride roller coasters and huge water slides even during the middle of winter!

 midwest road trip from chicago